Domaine Bonnet-Huteau - Muscadet Sèvre-et-Maine Cru Goulaine 2022

 About the estate:

-The Bonnet-Huteau family has presided over the destiny of the family estate for 150 years.
+The Bonnet-Huteau family has been at the helm of the family estate for 150 years.
 Today, two passionate winemakers, Jean-Jacques Bonnet and Vincent Pineau, manage the 40-hectare property, which was certified biodynamic in 2010.
 Four terroirs are vinified separately to bring out their finest expression.
-On Les Dabinières – warm gneiss and micaschist soil – the fruit expresses itself with roundness.
-On the amphibolite and micaschist of Les Gautronnières, the melon becomes mineral and taut.
-The poor, granitic soils of Les Laures produce a denser, more complete wine.
-Produced in the best years and aged for 18 months on lees (the minimum requirement), the Goulaine communal wine is deep and ready for aging.
-While the wines are full of energy, we have some reservations about the Medolia cuvée, whose aging in dolia seems to weaken its natural vitality.
+On Les Dabinières—with its warm gneiss and mica schist soils—the fruit expresses itself with roundness.
+On the amphibolite and mica schist of Les Gautronnières, the melon notes become mineral and taut.
+The poor, granitic soils of Les Laures yield a denser, more complete wine.
+Produced in the finest vintages and aged for 18 months on lees (the minimum requirement), the Goulaine village wine reveals depth and is built for aging.
+While the wines are full of energy, we do have reservations about the Medolia cuvée, whose aging in dolia seems to diminish its natural vitality.

 1JOUR1VIN PRICE